A Paris Guide

 Going Asian

 Sushi in ParisThere are Chinese and Japanese restaurants scattered all over the city.
 We liked a friendly little sushi place called Matsuya at 39 Rue Galande between the river and the Sorbonne behind the Square R Viviani.
 In fact my daughter went back just about every night after she decided she did not really like French food.
 I could not tell you if it was the best in the city but it was better than I expected and not as expensive as I expected.
+We came back in 2024 and it was even better than I remembered and still owned by the same family.
 For more Japanese restaurants check out Rue Monsieur le Prince near Blvd St Michel which has several.
 Paris does have a Chinatown, by the way.
 At least two.
 The first is in the 13th in the southeast part of Paris near the place d'Italie and it is the largest Chinatown in Europe made up of more than 450,000 Chinese, Vietnamese, Cambodians and Laotians.
 It is also full of Chinese and other Asian restaurants as you might expect and the kind that cater to eastern clientele rather than tourists (though that should be an incentive rather than a deterent).
 Try Mer de Chine considered by many to be the best Chinese restaurant in the city at 159 rue Château des Rentiers.
 The second Chinatown is in Belleville and there are numerous restaurants and oriental groceries on Rue de Belleville and scattered around the area.
 But you really don't have to travel far to eat Chinese food.
 There is probably a restaurant within a couple blocks of whatever hotel you are at, no matter where it is.
 There are several hundred of them in Paris.

 Or take the advice of Sally Peabody who says "If you like Asian forget the places on Monsieur le Prince-- they are OK but just Ok.
 Head for the rue St. Anne on the right bank.
 Higuma has great noodle soups and there are other better choices.
 That's where you see the Asians visiting Paris.
 I also found an amazing place called Les Pates Vivant on rue Faubourg Montmartre which makes handmade noodles and believe it or not, really great HOT szechuan food.
 That is almost impossible to find in Paris.
 There is also a huge 'Chinatown' out near the Place de Italie and several good places up in Belleville near where the rue de Belleville and the avenue de Belleville cross."